When Did Programmatic Advertising Start?

 What Does Programmatic Advertising Look Like Today?

 Today, programmatic advertising exists as a way to create more efficient ad exchanges.
 As a tool, programmatic advertising assists advertisers in buying and publishers in selling online ad space.
+Many advertisers use 1st party data because it is the most effective type of data for advertisers.

 The programmatic advertising that we recognize today uses AI and machine learning to purchase and optimize digital advertising campaigns in live time.
 This technology creates quick and efficient transactions through RTB.
 With RTB software, digital ad space is auctioned off as soon as a visitor enters the website.